daviddias/webrtc-connect/README.md

 # Why no use WebSockets instead?

-WebRTC provides a set of different features, one of them being confidentiality, that is, WebRTC Data Channels are encrypted by default[1][1] and can't be eavesdropped, why for WebSockets, we need first to set up TLS/SSL[2][2].
+WebRTC provides a set of different features, one of them being confidentiality, that is, [WebRTC Data Channels are encrypted by default][1] and can't be eavesdropped, while for WebSockets, [we need first to set up TLS/SSL][2].

 # Usage